Kong/docs.konghq.com/app/enterprise/2.1.x/plugins/oidc-okta.md

 Similarly, setting `authenticated_groups_claim` will extract that claim's value and use it as a group for the ACL plugin.

-By default Okta doesn't return groups in user info.
-To let this plugin retrieve groups info, make sure a proper Claim value is set in Authorization server.
-And its name matches the value of `authenticated_groups_claim`.
+By default, Okta doesn't return groups in user information.
+To let this plugin retrieve groups information, make sure a proper
+Claim value is set in the Authorization server and its name matches the value of `authenticated_groups_claim`.

 [okta-authorization-server]: https://developer.okta.com/docs/guides/customize-authz-server/create-authz-server/
 [okta-register-app]: https://developer.okta.com/docs/guides/add-an-external-idp/openidconnect/register-app-in-okta/